spcrepeau/Docker-Stack/media_management/README.md

 ### Notes

-* Uses PUID and PGID environment variables to run rootless.
+* Rootless: Uses PUID and PGID environment variables.
-* Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead. <https://wiki.servarr.com/radarr/faq#forced-authentication>, <https://integrations.goauthentik.io/media/sonarr/>
+* Reverse Proxy: Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead. <https://wiki.servarr.com/radarr/faq#forced-authentication>, <https://integrations.goauthentik.io/media/sonarr/>.
+* Notifications: Setup gotify.
-* In the authentik provider, edit the unauthenticated paths to include the regex ^/api/.* to allow nzb360 access to API.
+* Authentication: Create authentik app and proxy provider.
+In the authentik provider, edit the unauthenticated paths to include the regex ^/api/.* to allow nzb360 access to API.

 ## recyclarr